bio-projects/GAD/README.md

 # GAD

-a Python script for extracting genome features from GTF/GFF3
+A Python script for extracting genome features from GTF/GFF3

 # Requirements
 1. Python